icon-account icon-glass

 • Sexual problems

-5-HTP supplements are also rapidly absorbed by the body, so it’s recommended to take 5-HTP supplementations on a daily basis to ensure that you are maintaining stable levels of the compound in your body.
+Given that 5-HTP supplements are rapidly absorbed by the body, it is recommended to take 5-HTP supplementations on a daily basis to ensure that you are maintaining stable levels of the compound in your body.

-5-HTP supplementations such as The Relax Capsules are a great alternative to other serotonin-boosting prescriptions, offering an effective natural alternative to smart drugs that sometimes have unwanted and unpleasant side effects.
+While everyone is different and one solution might work better for an individual than another, 5-HTP supplementations such as The Relax Capsules are objectively a great alternative to other serotonin-boosting prescriptions.
+They offer an effective natural alternative to smart drugs like SSRIs that can sometimes have unwanted and unpleasant side effects.

 There’s been research into 5-HTP benefits and the effectiveness of the compound in treating depression and insomnia, as well as its effect on weight management.